nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/step-by-step-setup.md

 1. Trigger the workflow via the GitHub CLI by executing the following command:

     ```bash
-    gh auth # (optional - used to authenticate with your GitHub account)
+    gh auth login # (optional - used to authenticate with your GitHub account)
     gh workflow run "Deploy to Kubernetes Service"
     ```